toladata/Knowledgebase/12-learn-toladata/about-this-course.md

 ---

 This course is meant to give you a comprehensive overview of all functions and functionalities of TolaData in 7 easy lessons.
-You might as well choose to play around the system yourself and only consult this knowledgebase when you get stuck.
-The choice is yours!

-In addition, at the end of the course you'll find a "Train your team" section.
-You might find it useful, if you're planning to implement TolaData in your team or organization.
+In addition, at the end of the course there's a "Train your team" section.
+You might find it helpful in planning a training for TolaData in your team or organization.

 ### **Who is this course for?**